May 6, 2016

 Virginia Ice has above average speed and agility.
-She is well-versed in a multitude of combat disciplines including several forms of martial arts and street-brawling.
-She is also an expert markswoman and swordsman.
+She is well-versed in a multitude of combat disciplines, including several forms of martial arts and street-brawling.
+She is also an expert markswoman and swordswoman.

-Virgina also has astral-projection abilities which allows a part of the spirit of her first life (Kallisto) to leave her body and possess other living things for short periods of time.
-Also, if/when her physical body dies, the spirit of Kallisto will jump to a new host-body (unless slain by a “living blade.”
+Virgina also has astral-projection abilities, which allows a part of the spirit of her first life (Kallisto) to leave her body and possess other living things for short periods of time.
+Also, if/when her physical body dies, the spirit of Kallisto will jump to a new host-body (unless if slain by a “living blade”).

-Well actually, Virginia Ice was a mild mannered woman from Cleveland, Ohio who was working as a greeting card writer when suddenly – BOOM – her body was possessed by an ancient lost soul that had been wandering the Earth for a very long time – a ghost orphan.
+Well, actually, Virginia Ice was a mild-mannered woman from Cleveland, Ohio, who was working as a greeting card writer, when suddenly – BOOM – her body was possessed by an ancient lost soul, who had been wandering the Earth for a very long time – a ghost orphan.

 WEIGHT: 127 lbs.

 SKIN: Eggshell white